 - Known as: Brown hyena, Brown Hyaena

-- Estimated numbers left in the wild: 5,000 to 8,000.
+- Estimated numbers left in the wild: 5,000 to 8,000

-There is no denying that the brown hyaena is not among Nature’s more elegant creatures; not only does it have the large head, muscular shoulders, and sloping hindquarters of its cousins, but it also has a shaggy, untidy brown coat.
+There is no denying that the brown hyena is not among Nature’s more elegant creatures; not only does it have the large head, muscular shoulders, and sloping hindquarters of its cousins, but it also has a shaggy, untidy brown coat.
 The long hairs on the neck, shoulders, and back can be raised when the animal is agitated.

 See Related: Spotted Hyena

 Males never mate with clan females but leave to find females in other clans.
-Females in a clan are impregnated by wandering males, who may or may not join the clan.
+Females in a brown hyena clan are impregnated by wandering males, who may or may not join the clan.

 After a gestation period of approximately 3 months, 1 to 3 young is born.
 The mother cares for them exclusively for several months before leaving the den to join the rest of the clan.

 Brown hyenas establish clan territories that they mark with feces and a secretion (paste) from their anal glands.
 The latter is black and white and is deposited on grass stems at regular intervals to mark the territory’s boundary.